 Once you have completed all elements of your program (e.g. final portfolio check, exit survey), the Teacher Certification Specialist and Director of Teacher Education will verify your completion and recommend you for licensure.

-After you have been recommended, you can apply for your license through the Oklahoma State Department of Education's Online Teacher Certification System.
+After you have been recommended, you can apply for your license through the Online Teacher Certification System on the Oklahoma State Department of Education website.

 For help in using the online system, please consult the help document below.

 Alternative certification is the process one uses if he/she has a degree, decides to teach, but does not have a teaching license/certificate.